othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

   - Detects Docker GID
   - Checks for Anthropic API key and prompts if not set
   - Handles cleanup on exit
+  - Accepts `--difficulty` parameter to set challenge level
 - `start.sh`: Script executed inside the sandbox container to initialize Kind and challenge environment
   - Validates API key environment variables
   - Configures vibectl with the API key and model settings
-  - Sets up memory for the challenges
+  - Sets up memory for the challenges based on selected difficulty level
 - `compose.yml`: Docker Compose configuration defining the sandbox and poller services
-  - Passes API key from host environment to containers
+  - Passes API key and challenge difficulty from host environment to containers
 - `Dockerfile`: Container definition for the sandbox environment
 - `README.md`: User documentation for the sandbox
 - `STRUCTURE.md`: This file, documenting component structure